FDSN/OBS-standards/standards_proposed.md

 #### StationXML

-The StationXML format (v1.2) has no intrinsic elements for storing OBS-specific information.
-This information should be stored in a structured metadata file with a public-published format.
+##### Clock drift and leapseconds

+**[REC {/}]** There is no dedicated field in StationXML.
+Embed this information as JSON-coded strings JSON-coded in Station-level `<Comment>` fields with `subjet="Clock Correction"`.
+In the future, a seperate namespace may be created to allow a more specific and structured representation

+The structures are shown below in YAML format first, for clarity, then as StationXML Comments.

 ##### Clock drift

 **[REC {6/6}]** Should be specified using UTC datetimes, to avoid ambiguity.
-The datetimes should be in ISO8601 format, followed by a "Z" to unambigously specify UTC.
-The structure is:
+The datetimes should be in ISO8601 format, followed by a "Z" to unambiguously specify UTC.

+###### YAML format:

 ```yaml
 drift: